Student Research Opportunities

 SWSRC students participate in a culture of learning that emphasizes the importance and value of research competence in the field of social work

-Request to join our Canvas page to gain access to resources, receive announcements about job and volunteer opportunities, and connect with faculty and fellow students.
-Contact Kendra Wells, Manager of Research Support with questions about SWSRC.
+Self-enroll in the SWSRC Canvas site to gain access to resources, receive announcements about job and volunteer opportunities, and connect with faculty and fellow students.
+Contact Kendra Wells, Manager of Research Support with questions student research opportunities and SWSRC activity.

 In Spring of 2020, SWSRC Canvas had nearly 400 active users accessing research resources and opportunities.
 From 2017-2019, SWSRC matched ten students with faculty projects by exploring common interests, on-going projects, and applicable skillsets.
 Since moving online in the 2019-20 Academic year, SWSRC has promoted at least ten research job, volunteer, and funding opportunities.